… or seriouz repair biznuz 😉

 Fixing a metal shielding

 I’ve decided that I am not gonna fix smaller scratches and simply leave ’em as evidence of how it looked before – scars effect 🙂

 During this whole project, I’ve realized that having a vacuum pump of some sort is a very cool thing (Expect another project).

 This acrylic part could look way better.
 Scratches could be nearly invisible after a small resing injection and vacuum treatment.

-As it turned out, a vacuum chamber would be very handy in later stages of this repair job as well but more on that later.
+As it turned out, a vacuum chamber would be very handy in the later stages of this repair job as well but more on that later.
 Let’s get back to repairs.

 The frame itself only needed a nice spray painting, however, the trick was to get a matching color of spray paint.
 I’ve sorted it by getting a custom spray paint made exactly for this project.

 You’ve reached the end of the first part.
 Part two is LOADING …